soulim/q/README.md

   - `Q_PAGE_URL`, a URL of the page
   - `Q_PAGE_HTML`, a path to temporary file containing source code of the page
-  - `Q_PAGE_TEXT`, a path to a temporary file containing only text of the page

 You define all available commands in a configuration file.
 See the configuration section below for all details.